| Copyright | Will Thompson and Iñaki García Etxebarria |

 Connect a signal handler for the response signal, to be run before the default handler.
 When overloading is enabled, this is equivalent to

-alertDialog #response callback
+on alertDialog #response callback

-This signal admits a optional parameter detail
+This signal admits a optional parameter detail.

-, we will connect to “response::detail
+If it's not Nothing, we will connect to “response::detail” instead.